ja88a/openapi-nestjs-auth-mongo/README.md

 3. Understand [ExpressJs Fundamental](https://nodejs.org), a NodeJs based Framework.
 It helps in understanding how the NestJs Framework works.
 4. Understand what NoSql is and how it works as a database, especially [MongoDB.](https://docs.mongodb.com)

-## Todo
+## TODOs

 Next developments:
-- [ ] Play on the prod MS granularity, via Nestjs composition & gnerated Docker images
+- [ ] Production: Nestjs composition and Docker images generation
-- [ ] Configs management across all modules
 - [ ] Complete CI/CD of modules using Github actions
-- [ ] Integrate Terraform
+- [ ] Integrate Terraform for deploying the containers on k8s
 - [ ] Deploy on Azure Kubernetes Services

 ## License